jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

 otherwise love the challenge.
 -  Forest Dweller Yamu [has Spellmasons] Oct 19 @ 2:51am

-Reconnecting in Multiplayer is Super Broken
-I've played multiple matches online with friends where trying to reconnect with everyone either A: Doen't work and makes us restart from the beginning by just killing all players or B: Some players just start picking levels again and have no progress up to that floor anymore.

-I really like this game and its fun with buddies, but having the match just break everytime on floor 7-9 just ruins it.
-- Add tools to requesting order of server's last few messages for testing desync on prod

 - New wanted features
-    - Skillo: Towers
-    - Auras
-    - enigmaticbacon: Paperweight, heavyweight
-        - Add mass to units
-            - Some units automatically have more mass than others like bosses
-    - fog of war (on branch fogOfWar)

 - Mattmellow — Today at 1:38 PM
 bestiary of all encountered enemies to access in game, and all spells (credit enigmaticbaco)

-- idea: (Pandize?)
-Spell upgrades

 - enigmaticbacon — Yesterday at 7:40 PM
 When loading a game in which you have a mini-boss on your team, its stats are reverted to the non-miniboss version, which can lead to awkward fractional HP.